 Mr Sat Hundal – Progress and Welfare Leader for Key Stage 4

-Ms Connie Lima – Progress and Welfare Coach for Year 9
+Ms Suzy Button – Progress and Welfare Coach for Year 9

 In addition, our Behaviour and Welfare team includes coaches and support staff, spread out across school, who are on hand throughout the day to help with a range of pastoral care needs.

 All Behaviour and Welfare staff are on hand to support students and families.
 Please do not hesitate to get in touch with one of the team if you require support or advice.
 We aim to create good working relationships between school and home by working together to support students to achieve their full potential.